-- (b) That he has been restored to his civil rights to vote and to serve as a juror in a civil action as of the date that his pardon is granted; - (c) The date on which his civil right to hold office will be restored to him pursuant to paragraph (b) of subsection 1; and - (d) The date on which his civil right to serve as a juror in a criminal action will be restored to him pursuant to paragraph (c) of subsection 1. - 4.
-Subject to the limitations set forth in subsection 2, a person who has been granted a pardon in this State or elsewhere and whose official documentation of his pardon is lost, damaged or destroyed may file a written request with a court of competent jurisdiction to restore his civil rights pursuant to this section.
+- (b) That he has been restored to his civil rights to vote and to 10 11 serve as a juror in a civil action as of the date that his pardon is 12 granted: - 13 (c) The date on which his civil right to hold office will be restored to him pursuant to paragraph (b) of subsection 1; and 14 - 15 (d) The date on which his civil right to serve as a juror in a criminal action will be restored to him pursuant to paragraph (c) of subsection 1. - 4.
+Subject to the limitations set forth in subsection 2, al A person who is granted a full, unconditional pardon by the Board is restored to all civil rights and is relieved of all disabilities incurred upon conviction. - 2.
+A pardon granted by the Board shall be deemed to be a full, unconditional pardon unless the official document issued pursuant to subsection 3 explicitly limits the restoration of the civil rights of the person or does not relieve the person of all disabilities incurred upon conviction. - Upon being granted a pardon by the Board, a person so pardoned must be given an official document which provides that he has been granted a pardon.
+If the person has not been granted a full, unconditional pardon, the official document must explicitly state all limitations on the restoration of the civil rights of the person and all disabilities incurred upon conviction from which the person is not relieved. - A person who has been granted a pardon in this State or elsewhere and whose official documentation of his pardon is lost, damaged or destroyed may file a written request with a court of competent jurisdiction to restore his civil rights pursuant to this section.
 Upon verification that the person has been granted a pardon and is eligible to be restored to the civil rights set forth in subsection 1, the court shall issue an order restoring the person to the civil rights set forth in subsection 1.
-A person must not be required to pay a fee to receive such an order. - 5.
-A person who has been granted a pardon in this State or elsewhere [may] must not be required to present: - (a) Official documentation of his pardon; [, if it contains the provisions set forth in subsection 3;] or - (b) A court order restoring his civil rights, - 42 → as proof that he has been restored to the civil [rights set forth in subsection 1.] right to vote.
+A person must not be required to pay a fee to receive such an order. - 43 A person who has been granted a pardon in this State or 44 elsewhere [may] must not be required to present:

-- Sec.
-8. NRS 213.154 is hereby amended to read as follows: - 213.154 1.
-[The Division shall issue an honorable discharge to a parolee whose term of sentence has expired if the parolee has: - (a) Fulfilled the conditions of his parole for the entire period of his parole; or - (b) Demonstrated his fitness for honorable discharge but because of economic hardship, verified by a parole and probation officer, has been unable to make restitution as ordered by the court. - 2.]
-The Division shall issue a dishonorable discharge to a parolee whose term of sentence has expired if: - (a) The whereabouts of the parolee are unknown; - 12 (b) The parolee has failed to make full restitution as ordered by 13 the court, without a verified showing of economic hardship; or - (c) The parolee has otherwise failed to qualify for an honorable discharge pursuant to [subsection 1. - 3.1 NRS 213.155.
+- (a) Official documentation of his pardon; [, if it contains the provisions set forth in subsection 3;] or - (b) A court order restoring his civil rights, - ⇒ as proof that he has been restored to the civil [rights set forth in subsection 1.] right to vote. - Sec.
+5. NRS 213.154 is hereby amended to read as follows: - 213.154 1.
+[The Division shall issue an honorable discharge to a parolee whose term of sentence has expired if the parolee has: - (a) Fulfilled the conditions of his parole for the entire period of his parole; or - (b) Demonstrated his fitness for honorable discharge but because of economic hardship, verified by a parole and probation officer, has been unable to make restitution as ordered by the court. - 14 2.]
+The Division shall issue a dishonorable discharge to a 15 parolee whose term of sentence has expired if: - (a) The whereabouts of the parolee are unknown; - (b) The parolee has failed to make full restitution as ordered by the court, without a verified showing of economic hardship; or - (c) The parolee has otherwise failed to qualify for an honorable discharge pursuant to [subsection 1. - -3.]
+NRS 213.155.